 I don’t expect you to understand.

-I don’t have expectations that another living soul can comprehend how much I despised that name I was given at birth.
+I do not have any expectation that another living soul can comprehend how much I despised that name I was given at birth.
 I balled up a lot of hate, resentment and pain and pushed it into that name.
-I had tried renaming myself .
+I had tried renaming myself.
 It never stuck, but it was unreasonable to expect it to in a place where you’ve been a child.
 I played with several names, variations of the original – but no – the thing had to go.
 I had looked into changing it once I first hit the age of legal majority.
 I would have to retain an attorney to formally petition the court, run ads in all papers in a 200 mile (ish) radius in the classifieds declaring my intent, then make the petition.
-All of this was estimated to run approximately $ 2000.
+All of this was estimated to run approximately $2000.
 After all that, I would not be able to change my social security card or my Driver’s license.
 I’d have to carry around the order forever, and hope that people would abide by it.
 So- Translation??
-I might as well flush $ 2000 down the toilet for all the good it would do.
+I might as well flush $2000 down the toilet for all the good it would do.

 So I lived with it.